sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gjs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Javascript Bindings for GNOME
+Short desc    : Javascript Bindings for GNOME
 URL          : https://wiki.gnome.org/Projects/Gjs
-Лицензия     : MIT and (MPLv1.1 or GPLv2+ or LGPLv2+)
+License      : MIT and (MPLv1.1 or GPLv2+ or LGPLv2+)
-Описание     : Gjs allows using GNOME libraries from Javascript.
+Descript     : Gjs allows using GNOME libraries from Javascript.
 It's based on the
              : Spidermonkey Javascript engine from Mozilla and the GObject introspection
              : framework.
 ```